-In 1992, Boston University School of Medicine (BUSM) pioneered an innovative, science education outreach program that has been disseminated across the country.
-CityLab is a biotechnology learning laboratory at BUSM serving students and teachers in grades 7-12.
-CityLab is funded by the National Institutes of Health (NIH), the National Center for Research Resources (NCRR), the Science Education Partnership Award (SEPA), and Boston University School of Medicine.
+In 1991, Boston University School of Medicine (BUSM) pioneered an innovative, science education outreach program that has been disseminated across the country.
+CityLab is a biotechnology learning laboratory at BUSM serving students and teachers in grants 7-12.

-CityLab facilities include two laboratories for students at BUSM and a MobileLab that brings the laboratory directly to schools.
-CityLab can accommodate 48 students per day at BUSM and 24 students per class on the MobileLab.
-Since 1992, more than 70,000 students have participated in hands-on, discovery-oriented investigations and 2000 teachers have attended workshops at CityLab or aboard the MobileLab.
-Approximately 24% of students are minority, and 54% of participating students are female.
+From 1992 until 2012, more than 70,000 students participated in hands-on, discovery-oriented investigations and 2000 teachers attended workshops at CityLab or aboard the MobileLab.
+Approximately 30% of students were minority, and 54% of participating students were female.
 CityLab curriculum supplements have been adopted for use by museums, schools and enrichment programs nationwide.
 In addition, the CityLab model, a centralized learning laboratory, has been replicated at the following institutions:

 In 1998, BUSM once again took the lead in pre-college biotechnology education with the inception of the MobileLab.
 The MobileLab is a forty-foot, fully equipped traveling laboratory.
 It can accommodate multiple classes per day to better serve the needs of the classroom teacher.
 The MobileLab serves a variety of groups such as after school programs, industry, community groups, professional conferences as well as middle schools and high schools.
 A significant benefit of the mobile laboratory concept is the equal opportunity it provides to diverse, often underserved, student populations.

 CityLab has been instrumental in the development of mobile laboratory programs at other institutions.
-Successful mobile laboratory programs, modeled on BUSM’s MobileLab, have been established at the University of North Carolina, Chapel Hill, Connecticut Unites for Research Excellence (CURE), and MDBio.
+Successful mobile laboratory programs, modeled on BUSM’s MobileLab, were established at the University of North Carolina, Chapel Hill, Connecticut Unites for Research Excellence (CURE), and MDBio.
 The University of Texas Pan-Am currently has a mobile laboratory under construction.
 CityLab has spearheaded a MobileLab Coalition designed to disseminate the mobile laboratory concept nationally.
-The Coalition includes representatives from the institutions mentioned above and continually receives inquiries from institutions such as the Fred Hutchinson Research Center, Seattle, WA; the Bay Area Biotechnology Education Consortium, Palo Alto, CA; the Greenwood Genetic Center, Greenwood, SC; the University of South Dakota, Brookings, SD; the University of Washington, Seattle, WA; the University of New Mexico, Albuquerque, NM; and Wayne State University, Detroit, MI.

 Additional Programs Include: